-Speaking of Denmark, the images of Copenhagen certainly pop-up in the head of many travellers: the colourful Nyhavn, the magical Tivoli and the iconic Little Mermaid.
+Speaking of Denmark, the images of Copenhagen certainly pop up in the head of many travelers: the colorful Nyhavn, the magical Tivoli, and the iconic Little Mermaid.
 But do you know there is another city in Denmark whose popularity is on the rise?
-Often regarded as Copenhagen’s Little Sister, Aarhus impresses visitors not only as a charming student city but also as a pioneer in art, architecture and gastronomy.
+Often regarded as Copenhagen’s Little Sister, Aarhus impresses visitors not only as a charming student city but also as a pioneer in art, architecture, and gastronomy.

-Aarhus (Århus in Danish) lies on the east coast of Jutland peninsula, about 200 kilometres west of Copenhagen.
+Aarhus (Århus in Danish) lies on the east coast of the Jutland peninsula, about 200 kilometers west of Copenhagen.
 With a population of 269,000 people, it is Denmark’s second-largest city, after Copenhagen.
-Thirteen percent of Aarhus’ population are students, making it the youngest city in Denmark.
+13% of Aarhus’ population are students, making it the youngest city in Denmark.
 Historically though, it’s one of the country’s oldest, began as a fortified Viking settlement in the eighth century.

-With a distinctive rainbow-coloured ring standing tall above the city, ARoS Museum is hard to be missed.
+With a distinctive rainbow-colored ring standing tall above the city, ARoS Museum is hard to be missed.
 Established in 1859, it’s the oldest public art gallery in Denmark outside of Copenhagen.
 After three relocations, the museum was opened again in 2004 in a building next to the Aarhus Musikhuset.
-The new venue is more spacious and more modern in term of appearance.
-In 2011, “Your Rainbow Panorama” was added, boosting museum’s attendance by hundreds of thousands.
-It’s a rainbow-coloured circular skywalk designed by Danish-Icelandic artist Ólafur Elíasson.
+The new venue is more spacious and more modern in terms of appearance.
+In 2011, “Your Rainbow Panorama” was added, boosting the museum’s attendance by hundreds of thousands.
+It’s a rainbow-colored circular skywalk designed by Danish-Icelandic artist Ólafur Elíasson.

-With thousands of square metres spanning on ten levels, cultural vultures will be happy in ARoS.
+With thousands of square meters spanning ten levels, cultural vultures will be happy in ARoS.
 The museum houses one of the largest art collections in Northern Europe, ranging from the Golden Age to today.
 Special exhibitions also change regularly, the latest being “The Garden – The Past”.

 - Most sights in Aarhus are located near the city centre, except for the Aarhus Ø. Bus 23 or 33 will bring you directly to the waterfront.
 Or you can take bus 17 and 20 to station Øsbanetorvet and then walk to Aarhus Ø (15-20 minutes).